Economic variable selection: Economic variable selection

 \subsection{Decision with cost}

-The basic decision involves two sets of possibly overlapping and possibly null sets of predictors.
-The analyst must decide which to purchase, knowing the state of nature $\theta$.
+In the variable selection problem, the basic decision involves two sets of possibly overlapping and possibly null sets of predictors.
+The analyst must decide which to purchase, knowing the state of nature.
 For this decision, it is important to consider their costs as well as their predictive adequacies.

-Let $L (\theta, f; \bm{x})$ be the adequacy measure for $\bm{x}$ for a single future case.
-A simple measure would be the expected squared predictive loss, which is defined as